 Amounts due to or from related company represent net disbursements and collections made on behalf of the vessel-owning companies by the Management Company during the normal course of operations for which a right of off-set exists.
-As of December 31, 2013, the amount due to related company was \$903,478.
-As of December 31, 2014, the amount due to related company was \$1,145,808.
+As of December 31, 2014 and 2015, the amounts due to related company were \$1,145,808 and \$322,703, respectively.
 Based on the Master Management Agreement between Euroseas Ltd. and Euroseas' ship owning subsidiaries and the Manager an estimate of the quarter's operating expenses, expected dry-dock expenses, vessel management fee and fee for management executive services are to be advanced in the beginning of the quarter to the Manager.